rusefi/rusefi_documentation/Try-It.md

+# this page is NOT UP TO DATE - Frankenstein is totally forgotten as of 2020 and Frankenso is moving into the forgotten territory.

 # Choose Your Own Adventure

 ## Adventure 1: I have a project engine and want to try the Frankenso board